-- 1. No open beverages.
-Lids, Lids, Lids or caps.
-(No loose or big gulp lids). - 2.
-If you spill a pop you must report it so it can be cleaned up. - 3.
+- 1. No food or beverages are allowed in the screening room, only water. - 2.
 Do not move furniture or wall decorations from the room that it is in.
-Forbidden. - 4.
+Forbidden. - 3.
 Do NOT move the large War Room table.
-The legs will break. - 5.
+The legs will break. - 4.
 No shooting films in the audio room.
-Recording only. - 6.
-No shooting outside of the stage. - 7.
-SHUT DOWN Edit Lab computers when you are done using them. - 8.
+Recording only. - 5.
+No shooting outside of the stages. - 6.
+SHUT DOWN LRC computers when you are done using them. - 7.
 If you need to use a classroom project you must ask permission.
-When you are done using it you must turn it off (don't leave it on). - 9.
-If you use the podium amplifier in the Screening Room, be sure to turn it off after usage. - 10.
-If you prop the front door open to load equipment, do not forget to close it when you are done. - 11.
-You are personally responsible for anyone you bring into the building and these rules apply to them as well. - 12.
-No playing of loud music in the front classrooms and office area of the campus. - 13.
+When you are done using it you must turn it off (don't leave it on). - 8.
+If you use the podium amplifier in the Screening Room, be sure to turn it off after usage. - 9.
+If you prop the front door open to load equipment, do not forget to close it when you are done. - 10.
+You are personally responsible for anyone you bring into the building and these rules apply to them as well. - 11.
+No playing of loud music in the front classrooms and office area of the campus. - 12.
 Do not sit at the front entrance desk.